openwisp/openwisp-docs/general/values.rst

   percentage of the companies and individuals using them will contribute back even if not explicitly forced by the license

-We beleive in transparency and also work towards in making this very place as more of a **Community** than a **Top Down Organization** by warmly welcoming any new participant, contributor and user.
+We believe in transparency and also work towards in making this very place as more of a **Community** than a **Top Down Organization** by warmly welcoming any new participant, contributor and user.

 We want our community to be supportive, friendly and highly collaborative, with the aim of making